 entrepreneur, Mohammed Karoub, embarked on a mission to establish the first mosque in America to serve the large Detroit Muslim community of both Sunni and Shi’a.
 Planning to invest some of his own money, Karoub also traveled with his brother, Imam Hussein Karoub, on a trip around the country selling subscriptions to the mosque as a means of sustained support for its management and upkeep.
 In the fashion of an itinerant clergyman, Hussein performed marriages and prayed at the graves of the dead, for Muslims who did not normally have access to the services of an imam.
 The Karoubs visited Arabic-speaking Muslim communities in Connecticut, Pennsylvania, West Virginia, Ohio, Indiana, Iowa, the Dakotas, and elsewhere.
 The mosque was completed in 1921, but despite Karoub’s fundraising and publicity efforts, it was abandoned after only a year due to Sunni-Shi’a factions in the community as well as other tensions related to the leadership of the mosque.(4)

 Other communities also grappled with the tensions of building permanent religious establishments.
 Not only was it necessary to collect thousands of dollars to build or buy the physical building, but many Christian communities also needed to provide housing for a priest and a monthly stipend for his living expenses.
-In 1906, Maronite priest, Boulos Ibrahim Masrah, from Wheeling, West Virginia, wrote Patriarch Howayek, to let him know that—amongst other matters—the church in nearby Pittsburgh was recently sold for fifteen thousand dollars, and that the community in Wheeling is paying him a monthly stipend of fifty dollars, in addition to the fifteen dollars he was getting from the local bishop.
+In 1906, Maronite priest, Boulos Ibrahim Masrah, from Wheeling, West Virginia, wrote Patriarch Howayek, to let him know that—among other matters—the church in nearby Pittsburgh was recently sold for fifteen thousand dollars, and that the community in Wheeling is paying him a monthly stipend of fifty dollars, in addition to the fifteen dollars he was getting from the local bishop.
 In New York City the cost of buying property for a church in Manhattan exceeded $35,000 in 1903.
 Further north, in Buffalo, New York, the process was also proving relatively expensive.
 Beshara Saffi, a local merchant, wrote in May of 1903 to complain of the extravagance of the local priest, Father Jirjis Aziz al-Jizeeni.
-Amongst his many other faults, he bought a residence for himself that cost two thousand dollars, a sum “which he collected from community members, and he still owes $4500…”
+Among his many other faults, he bought a residence for himself that cost two thousand dollars, a sum “which he collected from community members, and he still owes $4500…”

 Ironically, priests were an even larger source of contention.
 Some of them behaved badly, others were ill-prepared to serve outside of their familiar environment in Mount Lebanon and Greater Syria, and still others bickered and argued with each other about authority over their followers in America.
 This conflict-ridden period was reported repeatedly in letters to Maronite Patriarch